pouchdb-community/pouchdb-authentication/README.md

 And best of all, CouchDB does it with good ol'-fashioned HTTP.
 Just open up the network tab and watch the JSON fly back and forth.

-To get started, just install CouchDB, throw in [a little SSL](ssl), and you've got everything you need for your site's authentication.
+To get started, just install CouchDB, throw in [a little SSL][ssl], and you've got everything you need for your site's authentication.

 ### Project status